 The Council provides information about properties in Christchurch in a variety of formats for you to view and purchase.
 This includes rating, consent and planning information, building and drainage plans, licensing details and more.

 If you are planning to buy, sell, or develop a property, you can request a LIM to find out what relevant data the Council holds for that property.

-You can get a copy of a property file from the Council if you are considering buying a property, applying for building and resource consents, or for insurance claim purposes.
+You can request a property file if you are considering buying a property, applying for building or resource consent, or for insurance claims.

-A PIM is a report issued by the Council that contains information known to the Council about your property and may be relevant to your building proposal.
+A PIM is a report issued by the Council that contains information about your property that may be relevant to you.

 Request a drainage plan from the Council.
 A drainage plan shows the pipelines and waterways on, or flowing from, a property.